ahmetcanaydemir/ahmetcanaydemir.github.io/src/pages/krakend-monitoring-with-grafana/index.md

 ## Grafana Setup

 If Grafana is not installed, you run it with Docker.
-After the following command Grafana will be running at `http://localhost:3000`.
+After the following command, Grafana will be running at `http://localhost:3000`.

 ```bash
 docker run \